DenverArtMuseum/tokio-ueyama/content/california.md

 [^14]: Chang, “Emerging from the Shadows,” xi.

-[^15]: See letters in the Nozaki collection (AAA), many of which are written by the author Frances Toor.
+[^15]: See letters in the Tokio Ueyama papers, many of which are written by the author Frances Toor.
+[Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.

 [^16]: “Tokio Ueyama: Un Pintor Japonés en México,” *Revista de Revistas*, September 6, 1925, 17–18 and 42.
 Page 42 is missing in the clipping available in the red scrapbook, Bunkado collection, 20–21.
 I am grateful to Memphis Despain for translating this article while ShiPu Wang’s research assistant in August 2022.
-See also a print of Rivera’s Chapingo mural (*Dividing the Land*) signed by the artist in the Nozaki collection (AAA).
+See also a print of Rivera’s Chapingo mural (*Dividing the Land*) signed by the artist in the [Tokio Ueyama papers](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art.

 [^17]: On Weston and the Shaku-do-sha, see Karin Higa, *The View from Within: Japanese American Art from the Internment Camps, 1942–1945* (Los Angeles: Japanese American National Museum, 1992), 31.